brettz9/eslint-config-ash-nazg/README.md

 for different defaults.
 But again, I have to add caution that ring bearers can be picky about giving up their *preh-shus*...

+## High-priority to-dos

+1. Restore the following as may become available in flat config:
+    1. eslint-plugin-import
+    2. eslint-plugin-unsanitized (waiting on typescript-eslint))
+    3. eslint-plugin-escompat (has PR)
+    4. @fintechstudios/eslint-plugin-chai-as-promised (has PR)
+    5. eslint-plugin-mocha-cleanup (has PR)

 ## To-dos

 - Waiting: Add [eslint-plugin-no-constructor-bind](https://github.com/markalfred/eslint-plugin-no-constructor-bind)